-State vs G. G.
+State vs G. G.; Criminal Defense

 THE STATE OF SOUTH CAROLINA vs G. G.